Noura-alhoshan/Meras/README.md

 and practically by booking a driving coach in their region.
 <br>
  <br>
-Meras provides its users (Trainees and Coaches) with the following features:
+Meras has mainly three users (Admin - Coach - Trainee).
+We provide our users with the following features based on their roles:
 <h2> Coach: </h2>

  -Coach can sign up using his/her personal information, in addition to his/her driving license to be viewed by the admin then accepted <br>